-According to the Jersey Chamber of Commerce, a clear majority of local businesses some 7,500 fall into the category of small to medium sized businesses.
-In the United Kingdom, small and medium sized businesses account for an astonishing 99.9% of all private sector businesses.
+According to the Jersey Chamber of Commerce, a clear majority of local businesses, some 7,500, fall into the category of small to medium-sized businesses.
+In the United Kingdom, small and medium-sized businesses account for an astonishing 99.9% of all private sector businesses.

 Businesses of all shapes and sizes, across all sectors, have faced a multitude of challenges over the past few years with the economic downturn, and indeed here in Jersey start-ups and small and medium businesses continue to face significant challenges if they are to grow and develop, despite recent upturns in confidence.

-There are many challenges facing the Jersey start-ups and small and medium businesses whether it be legal, regulatory or financial and that is notwithstanding the main objective of making a success of their business venture.
+There are many challenges facing the Jersey start-ups and small and medium businesses, whether it be legal, regulatory or financial and that is notwithstanding the main objective of making a success of their business venture.

-By way of example research by the JEP at the end of 2013 showed that at that point up to a quarter of small and medium sized businesses were reliant on hand-outs in order to finance themselves, showing again that in this area, as with many others, there is much more that needs to be done to support small and medium sized businesses and maintain local employment.
-A recent survey of 500 by an insurance firm of such local businesses showed that one in four small and medium sized businesses had reduced their prices in the three-month period from April to June, and 15% had had to make redundancies, which illustrates the magnitude of the headwinds that Jersey small and medium sized businesses must still confront and overcome
+By way of example, research by the JEP at the end of 2013 showed that at that point, up to a quarter of small and medium-sized businesses were reliant on hand-outs in order to finance themselves, showing again that in this area, as with many others, there is much more that needs to be done to support small and medium-sized businesses and maintain local employment.
+A recent survey of 500, by an insurance firm of such local businesses, showed that one in four small and medium-sized businesses had reduced their prices in the three-month period from April to June, and 15% had had to make redundancies, which illustrates the magnitude of the headwinds that Jersey small and medium-sized businesses must still confront and overcome.

-It is encouraging that despite a number of hurdles Jersey appears to be experiencing a surge of entrepreneurs looking to start up or develop businesses whether this be in a traditional sector, IT or e gaming or the like.
+It is encouraging that despite a number of hurdles, Jersey appears to be experiencing a surge of entrepreneurs looking to start up or develop businesses, whether this be in a traditional sector, IT or e-gaming or the like.

-Developing an idea for a business is one thing but there is also the legal, regulatory and financial frameworks that need to be put into place to ensure that your idea has the support to make it a viable business.
+Developing an idea for a business is one thing but there are also the legal, regulatory and financial frameworks that need to be put into place to ensure that your idea has the support to make it a viable business.

 Not all firms wish to set up limited liability companies.
-They may wish to consider a partnership or indeed trade as a sole trader.
-There are pros and cons with each type of set up but consideration should be given to each of these options.
+They may wish to consider a partnership, or indeed trade as a sole trader.
+There are pros and cons with each type of set-up but consideration should be given to each of these options.
 Ensuring you structure the business correctly from the outset can save you a lot of headaches in the long run.
-By way of example one area that is typically neglected is the necessity of entering into a shareholder’s agreement or partnership agreement.
+By way of example, one area that is typically neglected is the necessity of entering into a shareholders agreement or partnership agreement.
 Whilst fellow entrepreneurs will set out with the best of intentions, relationships with business partners aren’t always smooth and can deteriorate.
-For example what would happen in your business if the director or partner who deals with a core part of the business decides to leave and with that declares that he will be taking ‘his clients’ with him or indeed what happens if you don’t have a mechanism for dealing with sale of a business?
+For example, what would happen in your business if the director or partner who deals with a core part of the business decides to leave and, with that, declares that he will be taking ‘his clients’ with him, or indeed what happens if you don’t have a mechanism for dealing with sale of a business?
 Ultimately you could end up with no business at all.
-Having a shareholder’s or partnership agreement in place ensures you can control what happens to the business in the event of such a breakdown.
-A recent survey indicated that many start-ups do not enter into formal agreements such as shareholder or partnership agreements.
+Having a shareholders agreement or partnership agreement in place ensures you can control what happens to the business in the event of such a breakdown.
+A recent survey indicated that many start-ups do not enter into formal agreements, such as shareholder or partnership agreements.

-Other considerations that need to be factored in, especially as a start-up is now to engage staff: will you take the risk employing full time, part time or consider zero hour contracts?
+Other considerations that need to be factored in, especially as a start-up, is now to engage staff: will you take the risk employing full time, part time or consider zero hour contracts?

-How Parslows can help
+Parslows Jersey can help